 Nootropics can provide a whole range of benefits, but they can also be very ineffective or even potentially harmful.

-Before you start supplementing nootropics, you should be aware of the short- and long-term benefits of taking them.
+Before you start supplementing nootropics, you should be aware of all the benefits of taking them.

 In general, nootropics can improve your cognitive performance, boost your energy, improve your sleep, they can slow down cognitive decline, and benefit your brain in several different ways.